folkwinr/US-EV-Market-Analysis/README.md

 - **Unit of Analysis:** Approximate number of registered light-duty vehicles
 - **Granularity:** One record per state or district

-### Data Lineage
+### Data Notes

-Vehicle registration estimates are based on data provided by **Experian Information Solutions** and are rounded to the nearest 100 vehicles.
-Fuel types are classified using vehicle identification number (VIN) information.
+The vehicle registration data comes from **Experian Information Solutions**.
+The numbers are rounded to the nearest 100 vehicles.
+Fuel types are identified using vehicle identification number (VIN) data.

 ### Scope

-This dataset represents the estimated stock of registered light-duty vehicles as of **December 31, 2023**.
+This dataset shows the estimated number of registered light-duty vehicles in each U.S. state as of **December 31, 2023**.

-It does **not** represent:
+It does **not** include:

 - Annual vehicle sales
-- New vehicle registrations during 2023 only
+- New vehicle registrations in 2023 only
-- Medium- or heavy-duty vehicle fleets
+- Medium- or heavy-duty vehicles
-- Charging station availability
+- Charging station data
-- Historical growth over time
+- Changes over time

-Therefore, this project analyzes the geographic distribution and relative penetration of vehicle fuel types at the end of 2023.
-The results should not be interpreted as an analysis of vehicle sales or market growth.
+This project analyzes the distribution of registered vehicles by fuel type across U.S. states.
+It is not a study of vehicle sales or market growth.

 ### Source